nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > We'll find  someone by the end of March   .
 # W?
 NSg/V NSg/I   P  D   NSg P  NPrSg/V .
 > We  will     send  it        by the first week of July .
-# IPl NPrSg/VX NSg/V NPrSg/ISg P  D   NSg/J NSg  P  NPr  .
+# IPl NPrSg/VX NSg/V NPrSg/ISg P  D   J     NSg  P  NPr  .
 > The matter was decided by the chairman .
 # D   NSg/J  V   NSg/V/J P  D   NSg      .
 > The boat was swamped by the water .